bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_payment_processing.md

 has been sent.
 The PaymentACK doesn't mean that Bob has verified Charlie's payment---see the Verifying Payment subsection below---but it does mean that Charlie can go do something else while the transaction gets confirmed.
-After Bob's server verifies from the block chain that Charlie's transaction has been suitably confirmed, it authorizes shipping Charlie's order.
+After Bob's server verifies from the blockchain that Charlie's transaction has been suitably confirmed, it authorizes shipping Charlie's order.